This blog deals with

 IT IS ABSOLUTELY IMPERATIVE THAT YOU GO TO THE LINK

-BELOW, SIGN THE PETITION TO RELEASE MIRIAM FROM THE SUDANESE JAIL.
-WRITE TO YOUR FEDERAL POLITICIANS TO LOBBY SUDAN TO RELEASE IBRAHIM AND NOT CARRY OUT THE SENTENCE TO TORTURE AND EXECUTE HER AS PLANNED.
+TO YOUR FEDERAL POLITICIANS TO LOBBY SUDAN TO RELEASE IBRAHIM AND NOT CARRY OUT

-I received an urgent request from LifeNews.com to sign a petition to Sudan to spare the life of Christian convert Meriam Ibraham.
+http://www.gopetition.com/petitions/release-meriam-ibrahim-dont-punish-her-for-her-faith.html I received an urgent request from LifeNews.com to sign a petition to Sudan to spare the life of Christian convert Meriam Ibraham.
 The details are below and a link to sign a petition is above.
 Will it influence the Sudanese government?
 I don't know, but we must try.
 She is our sister in Christ and is about to be tortured and killed for her Christian faith.
 Are we prepared to die for our Christian faith?
 I ask that you sign the petition above, ask your friends, co-workers, neighbors, family and members of your church to sign it.
 DO IT QUICKLY!
 MERIAM'S LIFE AND THAT OF HER UNBORN CHILD HANG IN THE BALANCE.
 (Her 20 month old son is also jailed with her and sick from prison conditions.)
+Mark

 ______________________________________